 To address the need for new infrastructure, the City is advancing the design and construction of new sewers and streets.
 Infrastructure improvements will include reconstruction and enlargement of three existing outfalls, installation of new stormwater collection sewers, relocation and upgrade of distribution and trunk water mains, and relocation and upgrade of sanitary sewer lines along with the reconstruction of streets.
-Initial phases of work are already in construction, and NYCEDC is expected to complete initial phases of our work by the end of 2019.
+Initial phases of work are already in construction.
+NYCEDC is expected to complete initial phases of our work by the end of 2019.
 These phases include all infrastructure and streetscape work from Surf Avenue to Neptune Avenue and from West 17th Street to West 20th Street.
 Streetscape improvements will include new historic street lamps and benches.
 Existing street lights will also be upgraded to LED lights and new street trees will be planted.

-The Seaside Park and Community Arts Center is an entertainment complex and public park that will be housed in the empty landmarked space that was once home to the historic Childs Restaurant.
-It includes a 5,000-seat amphitheater, a 20,000 square-foot restaurant, and the new Kitchen 21, which overlooks the ocean and is open year-round.
-The amphitheater will host a mix of concerts, family shows, sports, comedy, and multicultural events year-round.
-The amphitheater and public park are expected to open summer of 2016, with the restaurant targeted to open in 2017.
+The Seaside Park and Community Arts Center is an entertainment complex and public park that was once home to the historic Childs Restaurant.
+It includes a 5,000-seat amphitheater, a 20,000-square-foot restaurant, and the new Kitchen 21, which overlooks the ocean and is open year-round.
+The amphitheater hosts a mix of concerts, family shows, sports, comedy, and multicultural events year-round.
+The amphitheater and public park opened summer of 2016.
+The restored Child’s Building and Kitchen 21 opened in 2017.